 The accompanying consolidated financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information and with the instructions to the Form 10-Q and Article 10 of Regulation S-X. Certain information and footnote disclosures, normally included in annual consolidated financial statements have been condensed or omitted pursuant to those rules and regulations; however, in the opinion of management the financial information reflects all adjustments, consisting of adjustments of a normal recurring nature, necessary for fair presentation.
 These consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes for the fiscal year ended June 30, 2013 which are contained in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission ("SEC") on August 16, 2013.
-The results for the three months ended September 30, 2013 are not necessarily indicative of the results to be expected for the full fiscal year.
+The results for the three and six months ended December 31, 2013 are not necessarily indicative of the results to be expected for the full fiscal year.

 The Company is comprised of the following three operating segments: MCE, MDS and MIS.
 The Company reports MCE as a standalone reportable segment and has aggregated MDS and MIS to form the reportable segment Mercury Defense and Intelligence Systems ("MDIS").
-The Company has presented prior period amounts to conform with the new reportable segments.
+During the third quarter of fiscal 2013, the Company redefined its operating and reportable segments.
+The Company reclassified the segment data for the prior periods to conform to the current year's presentation.
 None of these changes impact the Company's previously reported consolidated financial results.
 See Note K of the Notes to Consolidated Financial Statements for further discussion.